eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/2-Identify-the-components-required-to-connect-to-a-database.md

 #Identify the components required to connect to a database using the DriverManager class including the JDBC URL
 When working with JDBC, the first thing you need to do is to establish a connection with a data source (like a DBMS).
 One way to this is to use the class [DriverManager](https://docs.oracle.com/javase/8/docs/api/java/sql/DriverManager.html).

 DriverManager connects an application to a data source by using a database URL.
-When this class first attempts to establish a connection, it automatically loads any JDBC 4.0 drivers found within the class path.
+When this class first attempts to establish a connection, it automatically loads any JDBC 4.0 drivers found within the classpath.

 A database URL varies depending on the DBMS used.
 For example, for MySQL it looks like this:
 ````